L-Theanine: 200mg of Calm Focus - The Equivalent of 10 Cups of Green Tea

 Why RCVR

 Most L-theanine supplements come in capsule form at doses ranging from 100-400mg.
 The problem isn't access - it's context.
 Taking a capsule is a clinical act.
-Drinking a cold sparkling cherry drink after a workout is a ritual.
-RCVR delivers the full 200mg clinical dose - the same amount used in the Hidese et al. 2019 trial that showed significant reductions in stress-related symptoms - in a format that fits naturally into a post-workout or evening wind-down routine.
+Drinking a cold sparkling recovery drink after a workout is a ritual.
+RCVR delivers the full 200mg clinical dose - the same amount used in the Hidese et al. 2019 trial that showed significant reductions in stress-related symptoms - in a format that fits naturally into a post-workout or afternoon reset.
 You don't need willpower to take it.
 You just need a fridge.

 Frequently Asked Questions